stefan-hoeck/idris2-pack/README.md

 ipkg = "hello.ipkg"
 ```

-Likewise, you could at a GitHub project not yet known to pack
+Likewise, you could add a GitHub project not yet known to pack
 to one or all of the package collections:

 ```toml